A Search Method for Large Polarization Kernels: Conclusion and open problems

 In this paper a novel search method for large polarization kernels with given partial distance profile was proposed.
 This algorithm is based on depth-first search over sets of candidate rows.
 The proposed algorithm was used to improve lower bounds on the maximal rate of polarization of sizes $17 \leq l \leq 27$.

 We also demonstrated application of the proposed method for finding kernels which admit low complexity processing by the recursive trellis processing algorithm.
-Numerical results demonstrate the advantage of polar codes with the proposed kernels compared with shortened polar codes and polar codes with small kernels.
+Numerical results demonstrate the advantage of polar codes with the obtained kernels compared with shortened polar codes with Arikan kernel and polar codes with small kernels.

-In the following, we outline multiple open problems with large kernels: \begin{itemize} \item \textit{Tight bounds on partial distances.} The gap between lower and upper bounds on $E_l$ is still high for large $l$.
-Moreover, we have almost no bounds for non-monotonic partial distances, except LP\ bounds. \item \textit{Further restriction of the search space.} The search algorithm proposed in this paper neither explicitly exploits the dependencies between given partial distances nor analyzes kernel codes appearing during depth-first search.
-This restricts the maximal size of the kernel, which can be found by the proposed method. \item The problem of \textit{scaling exponent minimization} remains unsolved.
+In the following we outline multiple open problems with large kernels: \begin{itemize} \item \textit{Tight bounds on partial distances.} There is a significant gap between lower and upper bounds on $E_l$ for large $l$.
+Moreover, we have almost no bounds for non-monotonic partial distances, except LP\ bounds.

+\item The problem of \textit{scaling exponent minimization} remains unsolved.
 It is unknown whether the proposed method can be extended to explicitly solve it. \item \textit{Processing complexity.} For some PDP the proposed algorithm can produce kernels which admit low complexity processing by RTPA.
-However, we do not know how to explicitly minimize a processing complexity for kernels with a given PDP.
+However, we do not know how to explicitly minimize a processing complexity for kernels with given PDP.